Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Other Scenes.md

 W "I don't want some amateurs rolling up on our turf, flatboot.
 Better think twice pullin' that shit in Santa Rose."<br>
 A "Huh?
 Who do you think are?
 Some bigshot too big for his own boots?"<br>
 W "We're the Pistoleros of Santa Rose, cityboy.
 This is our land.
 You ain't going to rob any trains 'round here, partner."<br>
 D "Now, listen up.
-We're going to rob a train.
+We are going to rob a train.
 And we'll take what's ours."<br>
 A "Ahhh...
 Look, it's fine.
 We'll be leaving your trains alone.
 We'll look for employment elsewhere."<br>
 D "Listen here..."<br>
 A "Come on, Dutch.
 We don't need to get into trouble right away."<br>